pantheon-systems/wp-saml-auth/README.md

 For each path, the plugin checks for both `vendor/autoload.php` (v2.x) and `lib/_autoload.php` (v1.x).

 **This means Composer installations work automatically!** If you run `composer require simplesamlphp/simplesamlphp` in your site root, the plugin will find it without any additional configuration.
+You still need to configure both SimpleSAMLphp (config files, metadata) and the WP SAML Auth plugin settings as documented below.

 #### Composer Installation (Advanced)